Protect your business against email money transfer fraud

 Download the Cybersecurity Toolkit and learn more about common fraud methodologies and how to protect yourself and your business.

-Although Interac E-transfers are protected by multiple layers of security, all parties are responsible for preventing fraud and mitigating fraud risks.
+Although Interac e-Transfer transactions are protected by multiple layers of security, all parties are responsible for preventing fraud and mitigating fraud risks.

 Want to take a deeper look into mitigating fraud risk for your business?
 Contact our business solutions support team at ATBBusiness@atb.com or 1-877-363-4855.
 We’re here to help Alberta businesses thrive, wherever they operate.